aaron-grau/curic/react/projects/pokedex/README.md

 Let's refactor each of our Pokemon into their own `PokemonIndexItem` components.
 This is a great pattern for keeping our components minimal.
 Now the list will only care about rendering all of the list items and the items will care about the functionality of showing their details.

 We will structure the index item components to receive all their information through props.
 This way they do not need lifecycle methods and will work perfectly as stateless functional components.
 Write a `<PokemonIndexItem>` component and refactor `<PokemonIndex>` to utilize this new component.

-Test to ensure everything still renders as it did before.
+**Test your code** to ensure everything still renders as it did before.

-In order to pass a reference to the router we wrap a component in what is referred to as an HOC (Higher Order Component).
+In order to pass a reference to the router we wrap a component in what is referred to as an Higher Order Component (HOC).
 These components, much like our containers, serve only to pass down information through props.
 To implement this we `import { withRouter } from 'react-router'` and then call this function on our component when we export it: `export default withRouter(ComponentName)`.
-Add this code to your `PokemonIndexItem`, making sure to add `router` to the props.
+Add this code to your `PokemonIndexItem`, making sure to add `router` to the list of props being received by the `PokemonIndexItem`.

 Now the component has a reference to the router and all of its information & functions.
 One such function will be our most useful when implementing navigation: `router.push(url)`.

-Create a `_handleClick` function in the `<PokemonIndexItem>` that receives the router and a url.
-Pass this function to an `onClick` prop of our list elements and test that when clicking a `pokemonIndexItem` you are taken to a path resembling `/pokemon/:id`.
+Create a `handleClick` function in this file that receives the router and a url.
+Pass this function to an `onClick` prop of our list elements and **test your code** by clicking a `pokemonIndexItem` and making sure that you are taken to a path resembling `/pokemon/:id`.

-While the route will change, you may have noticed the following error in your browser terminal: `[react-router] Location "/pokemon/:id" did not match any routes`.
-This tells us that the router was looking for a component to render for that route but was unable to find one.
-To fix this, let's make a `PokemonDetail` component.

 `PokemonIndexItem` example JSX structure:
 ```html